Mullebrouck/code-my-life/trailer.md

 > This YouTube channel is about
 > How to use coding to improve our lives.

-> Code makes our lives way easier, and more fun.

 Who am I?
 > My name is Jorge Cuadra, I'm a Software Engineer based in California.